LordDemonos/Quarm.Guide/README.md

 Follow the instructions on the link above to exclude your TAKP installation from virus scans.

 #### Why is Zeal getting flagged as a Virus/Malware?
-Zeal is a file that utilizes a method known as code injection to enhance the functionality of EverQuest's sound engine.
-This process involves inserting custom code into the game's executable to introduce new features and improvements.
-While this technique is commonly associated with malware or viruses due to its intrusive nature, Zeal serves a legitimate purpose in enhancing the gaming experience.
-However, because Zeal is currently in early development and lacks a digital signature, it may trigger antivirus software to flag it as potentially harmful.
-This is because unsigned files are often treated with suspicion by operating systems and security software.
-Project Quarm intends to address this issue by obtaining a digital certificate from Microsoft to sign Zeal in the future, thereby eliminating any concerns about its legitimacy.
+Zeal is a file that adds new features and improvements to EverQuest by injecting custom code into the game's sound engine.
+This process is called code injection.
+While code injection is sometimes associated with malware or viruses because it modifies the game files, Zeal serves a legitimate purpose in enhancing the gaming experience.

+However, because Zeal is currently in early development and does not have a digital signature, it may be flagged as potentially harmful by antivirus software.
+A digital signature is a way to verify that a file is safe and comes from a trusted source.
+Since Zeal does not have this signature yet, antivirus programs treat it with suspicion.

+The Project Quarm team plans to address this issue by obtaining a digital certificate from Microsoft to sign Zeal in the future.
+This digital signature will confirm that Zeal is a legitimate and safe program, eliminating any concerns about its legitimacy.

 #### Download and Extract Zeal.asi to your TAKP Folder
 1. To download Zeal, visit the project's GitHub repository at and navigate to the '[Releases](https://github.com/iamclint/Zeal/releases)' section.
 You'll find the latest version available for download in a file named `zeal.zip`.
 Ensure that you have previously excluded your TAKP folder from virus scans, as discussed in the previous step.